Vyral/kati-spaniak/_posts/2019-10-28-youre-invited-to-my-upcoming-home-seller-seminar.md

 If you’re thinking of selling your house, you probably have questions about what you can do to prepare it for the market.
 Well, you’re in luck, because we’re hosting a fantastic seller seminar soon, and you’re invited\!

-**Join us on November 16 in downtown Northbrooke at 9:30 a.m. to learn the answers to the following questions and more:**
+**Join us on November 16 in downtown Northbrook at 9:30 a.m. to learn the answers to the following questions and more:**

 * When is the best time to list your house?
 * What do you need to do to get your house ready to sell?